How to Become a Management Consultant: A Roadmap [updated 2022]

 The best internships to get if you’re trying to become a management consultant are summer internships with consulting firms.

 Over the past few years, the consulting firms have increased the size of their MBA summer programs.
 The implication is that more of the open spots for full-time hires are filled by people who’ve successfully completed summer internships.
-The consulting firms still make hires during second-year recruiting, but these offers have become harder to get.
+The firms still make hires during second-year recruiting, but these offers have become harder to get.

 Good alternatives to consulting internships are: 1) working for the strategy department of a large organization or 2) working for a small, entrepreneurial organization where you can take on a summer project that leads to real impact for the organization.